fhildeb/lukso-node-guide/6-blockchain-clients/09-validator-setup.md

 ### 6.9.7 Optional Slasher Config

+A slasher actively watches for offenses or misbehavior on the network and broadcasts them.
+This might be due to running the same validators or multiple machines, faking proposals, etc.

 Slasher is the name of software that can detect slashable events from validators and report them to the protocol.
 You can think of a slasher as the network's police.
-Running a slasher is optional.
+Running a slasher is totally optional.
 In order to detect slashable messages, the slasher records the attesting and proposing history for every validator on the network, then cross references this history with what has been broadcasted to find slashable messages such as double blocks or surrounding votes.

+> Slashing affects the protocol layer, e.g., validators that act maliciously.
+It does not affect the nodes per se, even if all validators of a node might be affected.

 In theory all the network needs is 1 honest, properly functioning slasher to monitor the network because any slashings found are propagated to the entire network for it to be put into a block as soon as possible.